gideontong/rides/README.md

 Please help me with these issues and to-do!

 * Process all people and save the number of people they can take.
 Automatically let people know if they don't actually have to drive.
-* Sometimes replies are not processed.
-Proposed fix: offset the start time so that all messages since the start are processed.
 * Better logging.